dij0s/PETAL/thesis/bachelor_thesis.typ

 It neither serves as a continuation nor a re-implementation of the ITMO study, but rather represents an independent application of AI agents to a related use case specifically adapted to the context of a Bachelor's thesis and shaped by my practical implementation choices and problem-solving approach.
 Any solution designed and implemented around similar goals and data-related constraints, regardless of the specificities of the use case, may result in an architecture that is somewhat similar.

-As we forget about the use case and consider more generic research on the matter, we encounter  publications that rather focus on the optimization of various aspects of AI agents, such as their scalability, efficiency, and robustness.
+As we forget about the use case and consider more generic research on the matter, we encounter  publications that rather focus on the optimization of various aspects of AI agents, such as their scalability, efficiency and robustness.
 While this work tackles some of these challenges, it does not incorporate major research efforts into these areas.

 #highlight("TODO: citer aino différement?")
 Another AI-centric solution relevant to this use case is #link("https://www.aino.world/")[aino], described on their homepage as an _AI GIS Analyst for Urban planning teams_.
 Developed and marketed in the United States, it is a commercial business solution offering a platform where an AI analyzes sites and provides visual insights from simple questions.
 This solution inspired me into a few design and user experience improvements in my work as no implementation details are provided.